 Get a survey

-is more of a danger at the end of the week, and so hackers will benefit from you rushing through if you don’t take the time to double check where your money is going, and talk to your solicitor directly when you’re about to make a payment.
+Friday Afternoon Fraud is more of a danger at the end of the week, and so hackers will benefit from you rushing through if you don’t take the time to double check where your money is going.
+Talk to your solicitor directly when you’re about to make a payment.

 Move, move, move!

 Hopefully, the minute you get an offer on your home you’ll get started packing those boxes.
 You can find great deals on buying packing boxes and we even have a guide on how to pack easily, room by room.

 But perhaps it makes more sense to get your movers to do it for you.
 They’ll be efficient, ensure everything is packed carefully and quickly, will bring their own materials and will even take the boxes away for you after.